Teluk Intan Hospital

 Teluk Intan Hospital (Hospital Teluk Intan) is a hospital in Teluk Intan, Hilir Perak District, Perak, Malaysia.
-It was built to serve the residents around the Hilir Perak, which covers an area of about 667 sqmi and it has 548 beds.
+It was built to serve the residents in the Hilir Perak District, which covers an area of about 667 sqmi and it has 548 beds.

 History

 The new hospital was built to replace the old hospital building in the area of Jalan Bandar, Teluk Intan, built about 95 years ago.
 Because the old hospital was prone to flooding and did not meet current needs.
 It was proposed that a new hospital was built in immediately.
 The hospital is located at Jalan Changkat Jong approximately 4 kilometers from Teluk Intan Town Centre.

 It covers an area of 65 acre.
 Prior to this, the area was rubber plantations.
 At the end of 1982, construction of new hospitals project instituted a "Turn-Key".
 Leighton Company of Australia has been successful in the tender contract worth RM94.3 million.
-Construction works commenced on January 3, 1987 1984 February.
-The hospital was handed over to the Ministry of Health Malaysia on March 28, 1987.
+Construction works commenced on 3 January 1984.
+The hospital was handed over to the Ministry of Health Malaysia on 28 March 1987.

-Total cost of this hospital is about RM110 million, and provides both outpatient and in- services It was officially opened by HRH Paduka Seri Sultan Perak on August 25, 1987.
+Total cost of this hospital is about RM110 million, and provides both outpatient and in-services It was officially opened by HRH Paduka Seri Sultan Perak, Sultan Azlan Shah on 25 August 1987.